 Learning Music: In Conclusion…

-More than anything else on this list, music makes you happy!
+More than anything else on this list, learning to make music makes people happy!
 Not much can be compared to the joy you get from sitting down with your instrument and letting your emotions flow through your fingertips and out across the notes and chords of a piece of music.
-And that’s what makes every benefit of learning music worth the long journey: it’s fun – and if it’s fun, chances are you’ll stick with it!
+And that’s what makes every benefit of learning music worth the long journey: it’s fun–and if it’s fun, chances are you’ll stick with it!

 If you’re looking to start your journey, or if you’re already on it but need a new guide, check out all the programs, classes, and ensembles that The Music Studio has to offer for children and adults!